 - How to write a novel: five ways to get in the habit of writing.

 - How to write a novel: plan in advance, or not?

-- Writing fiction: 7 ways to deal with rejection
+- Writing fiction: 7 ways to deal with writer’s block and rejection

 - How to write gripping fiction: scenes, sequels and cliff-hangers